The-Master-Coder/Standard-Programs/README.md

 # Standard-Programs
-Some Standard Programs i made in C Language
+Some Standard Programs i made in C Language which everyone should try, to make their basics strong.